Kathan Brown: Career

-In recent years, Brown has shifted much of her focus to writing and left the day-to-day operations of the press to director Valerie Wade who is a partner in the business.
+Over time, Brown shifted much of her focus to writing and left the day-to-day operations of the press to director, Valerie Wade, who is a partner in the business.
 In 2006, Crown Point began publishing a series of books about printmaking, the Magical Secrets series.
 Brown wrote the first book in the series, Magical Secrets about Thinking Creatively: The Art of Etching and the Truth of Life, which highlights various creative processes artists have embraced while working in the Crown Point studio.
 Art on Paper magazine reviewed Magical Secrets about Thinking Creatively saying, “Brown combines printmaking, art history, memoir and how-to inspirational literature to address the creative process.
 She’s wise, forthcoming and down-to-earth”.
 In 2004, Brown wrote The North Pole, a book detailing her trip to the North Pole through photographs and interviews with travelers, scientists, and a polar archivist.
-Brown is also the author of a monthly video segment, The Three Minute Egg, where she discusses the creative process.
+Brown was also the author of a monthly video segment, The Three Minute Egg, where she discusses the creative process.

-Over the years, Crown Point’s roster has grown to include over 100 artists from all around the world.
-Crown Point’s archives have been held at the Fine Arts Museums of San Francisco since 1991.
+Over the years, Crown Point's roster has grown to include over 100 artists from all around the world.
+Crown Point's archives have been held at the Fine Arts Museums of San Francisco since 1991.
 A smaller archive is owned by the National Gallery of Art, Washington, D.C.
 Crown Point Press celebrated its twenty-fifth anniversary with an exhibition at the Museum of Modern Art in New York, and its thirty-fifth with a retrospective jointly organized by and shown at the National Gallery of Art, Washington, D.C. and the Fine Arts Museum of San Francisco at the California Palace of the Legion of Honor.
 Today, Crown Point Press publishes the work of five artists a year, hosts printmaking workshops and publishes a series of books about printmaking.
-The Press will be fifty years old in 2012.
+The Press was sixty years old in 2022.

 Personal life

 Brown married Jeryl Parker in 1960 and had a son, Kevin Powis Parker, in 1961.
 Parker and Brown amicably separated in 1963 and later divorced.

 In 1983, she married conceptual artist Tom Marioni.
 They make their home in San Francisco.
+She died at her home in the San Francisco Bay Area on March 10, 2025, at the age of 89.